AJ-Acevedo/dotfiles/README.md

 - Tab auto-completion for Git and Grunt JS
 - Custom list of git config aliases and configurations
-- Add a Git repo's branch name to the PS1 prompt with red, yellow and green status indicators:
+- Add a Git repo's branch name to the PS1 prompt with red, yellow, and green status indicators:
 'user@hostname cwd (git_branch • )$ '
 - Matching TextMate and vim themes
 - vim customization